a man and a woman ride a mattress like a flying carpet. the mattress off-gasses toxins behind it as it flies.

 Confession: I’ve never bought a brand-new mattress before.

-I’ve always taken an extra one from my family, slept on weird futons, or moved into a room that already had a bed.
+I’ve always taken extras from my family, slept on weird futons, or moved into rooms that already had beds.
 My partner and I needed to upgrade our mattress, so we began our search online.
 Something about shopping for a mattress makes you feel like a real adult!

 The mattress search

-Since we were splitting the cost, our price range was in the $200-$500 range.
+Since we were splitting the cost, our price range was between $200-$500.
 No luxury mattress for us!
-We do obviously care about feeling comfortable and sleeping well, but we are not extremely picky.
-I personally did not want something with coils, and he wanted a mattress at least 7” inches thick.
-We both agreed we wanted something like memory foam, but without the high costs of brand names.
+We obviously care about feeling comfortable and sleeping well, but we are not extremely picky.
+I personally did not want a coil mattress, and he wanted a mattress at least 7 inches thick.
+We both agreed we wanted something like memory foam, but without the high prices of brand-name products.

 Aha!
-On one website we were searching on, we found a mattress that was on-sale, 40% off, and it was 10” memory foam.
+On one website we searched, we found a mattress that was on sale for 40 percent off.
+It was a 10-inch memory foam model.
 What a score!
 It had free shipping and, if we didn’t like it, we could return it within 120 days.
-This seemed like the perfect mattress for us; we decided to quickly skim the reviews before clicking “purchase”.
+This seemed like the perfect mattress for us, so we quickly skimmed the reviews before clicking “purchase.”

 Check the reviews